SJMdev/ECS2/README.md

 refactor window with a Scene class -> refactor use light object.

+Does the scene contain objects? or does the scene exists next to objects? heavy stuff.

 see if we can fix the matrix multiplication. check the GLM matmul stuff.